SoCalGas® to Award $150K in Planning Grants to Support Climate Adaptation and Resiliency.

 Weather related natural disasters, from the Napa Valley fires to the mudslides in Montecito, have highlighted the critical importance of community hazard mitigation planning.
 We understand that with climate change, these extreme weather events are only going to increase in intensity and frequency.
 To assist local governments in planning for these events, SoCalGas® is initiating the Climate Adaptation and Resiliency Planning Grant Program.

-Beginning in 2018, SoCalGas will award two grants of $50,000 through a competitive process.
+In 2020, SoCalGas will award three grants of $50,000 through a competitive process.
 An advisory panel of planning and sustainability experts will select the winning applications from across Southern and Central California.
 Local governments that are participating in vulnerability assessments, climate adaptation and resiliency plans, or updating their local hazard mitigation plans to address climate adaptation through their General Plan process are eligible to apply.

 Grant proposals will be assessed according to the following criteria: